Utena - rescue

 In episode 12, Wakaba tries mightily to rescue Utena from her depression, and finally succeeds in helping her.

 In the episode 12 duel, Utena’s express goal is to regain her “self”.
-She is also rescuing Anthy from Touga.
-Touga seems to mostly ignore her, but wants to exploit her for her supposed Power of Dios (and likely exploits her in other ways behind the scenes; see Chu-Chu - eating).
+She wants to rescue Anthy from Touga.
+Touga seems to mostly ignore Anthy, but wants to exploit her for her supposed Power of Dios (and likely exploits her in other ways behind the scenes; see Chu-Chu - eating).
+But before Utena can rescue Anthy, Anthy is reminded of Dios and (whether deliberately or by loss of faith in her Rose Bride role) depowers the Sword of Dios, in effect rescuing Utena so that Utena can rescue Anthy.
+They are working together.

 In Black Rose duels, Utena can be seen as rescuing her opponents from the effects of the malign black rose.
 I don’t think Utena sees it that way—except in episode 20, mentioned below.
 Utena believes she is saving Anthy from the duelists who swear to kill her.